eric2013264/homebridge-camera-ffmpeg-omx/README.md

 ## Update
 Forked from legotheboss who forked it from Khaos. legotheboss did a great job optimizing it for Raspberry Pi but Khaos has added features to it since.
-Adding features:
-- Homekit accessory fields such as serial number and manufacturer
+1. Homekit accessory fields such as serial number and manufacturer
-- The ability to sustain the stream for >1-2 minutes
+2. The ability to sustain the stream for >1-2 minutes
-- Customizable options: Packetsize, bitrate, vcodec (default h264_omx)
+3. Customizable options: Packetsize, bitrate, vcodec (default h264_omx)

 ## Installation